 1. Familiarize yourself with the format of the oral examination and the topics of study to be covered in the sessions.
 These topics should serve as a guide to the types of cases that may be covered.

-2. The oral examination is a test of a candidate’s ability to assess, diagnose, treat, and manage common clinical scenarios at the level of a specialist in Pediatric Dentistry.
+2. The oral examination is a test of a candidate’s ability to assess, diagnose, treat, and manage common clinical scenarios at the level of a specialist in Paediatric Dentistry.
 The cases are selected to be representative of what Paediatric Dentists in Canada see in their practices.

 3. Candidates will not be asked to directly cite research articles to substantiate clinical decisions; however, candidates will be expected to select clinical decisions and treatment based on current evidence-based practice.